Take the Assessment for free this month by typing in the coupon code TAFLAT

 The Impact on Culture and Performance

+So why should businesses care about a leader’s personal values?
 Because the effects go beyond good feelings.
 They show up in how people work, how long they stay, and how the company performs.

 When people believe in what their company stands for, they care more about their work.
 They show up with energy.
 They stick around longer.
 And they’re more likely to go the extra mile.